-An original paper copy of the Grant Agreement between the National Agency and your organisation must be signed with original signatures and kept in hard copy.
+An original paper copy of the grant agreement between the NA and the organisation must be signed with original signatures and kept in hard copy.
 For 2020, electronic signatures are permitted due to the exceptional circumstances of the Covid-19 pandemic.